 Flossing can assist in removing plaque from hard-to-reach areas in your mouth.

 Regular polishing and scaling are critical to remove plaque, trapped food, and hard tartar.
 Such issues can lead to gum disease and tooth decay.
 After polishing teeth, the dentist will treat them with fluoride.
 Surprisingly, your gums might bleed when receiving treatment or become sensitive for some days of treatment.
 The dentists can undertake deep cleaning of your periodontal pockets to promote faster healing.

 PREVENTION OF PYORRHEA

-Regular dental checkups (dentists recommend after every six months)
+Firstly regular dental checkups (dentists recommend after every six months)

 Dental floss and mouthwash to remove dental plague

 Practice appropriate brushing (brushing your gums towards the teeth) after every meal.